jtkovacs/jtkovacs.github.io/REFS/TOCS/information-architecture_TOC.md

 ### Bases of organization

-Heather Hedden (2016) offers this typology in which taxonomies (i.e., knowledge organization structures) may be (1) objective, with obvious empirical basis; (2) socially-negotiated, perhaps eventually becoming (3) culturally embedded; or (4) idiosyncratic:
+Heather Hedden (2016) offers this typology in which taxonomies (i.e., knowledge organization structures) have different bases/origins.
+KOSs may be (1) objective, with obvious empirical basis; (2) socially-negotiated, perhaps eventually becoming (3) culturally embedded; or (4) idiosyncratic:

 ![](../ILLOS/taxonomy_status.png)